Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 In 2020 I finally joined Vinted.
 I had heard about it for a while, but never got around to using it.
 Then in 2021 I started to sell baby clothes that my daughter Aurora has outgrown.
 Before I knew it I’d made more than 50 sales and shared my top tips for selling on Vinted.

 As Aurora is growing like a weed I’m always in need of clothes in the next size.
-Recently I bought lots of bundles of clothing, in size 6-9 months, and thought I’d share some tips for buying on Vinted, designed to help you save money, find bargains and shop more sustainably too!
+Recently I bought lots of bundles of clothing, in size 2-3 years, and thought I’d share some tips for buying on Vinted, designed to help you save money, find bargains and also shop more sustainably too!

 Getting started buying on Vinted – how does buying on Vinted work